 “I ride Spark because it is easy to use and very solid; I trust it on every type of terrain and feel comfortable searching and pushing my limits on big mountains.”

-Luca Pandolfi, 40, is a native Italian but has adopted the French Alps as his home.
-After a few years in Verbier and Gressoney, he moved to Chamonix where he has made a name for himself tackling some of the most extreme terrain in Europe.
+Luca Pandolfi is a native Italian, but has adopted the French Alps as his home.
+After a few years in Verbier and Gressoney, he moved to Chamonix, where he has made a name for himself tackling some of the most extreme terrain in Europe.
 He continues to seek out new technical routes and extreme ascents, pushing the limits of splitboarding.
-Luca is credited with numerous first descents and he recently returned from Nepal, where he was filming Higher with TGR and Jeremy Jones.
+Luca is credited with numerous first descents and has ridden and filmed in the largest mountain ranges in the world, including the Himalayas, in Nepal.